Large deviations principle for sub-Riemannian random walks: Background and setup

 \subsection{Carnot groups}

-In this paper we concentrate on a particular class of metric spaces, namely, Carnot groups equipped with the Carnot-Carath\'{e}odory metric.
-We begin by recalling basic facts about Carnot (stratified) groups that we require for the sequel.
-A more detailed description of these spaces can be found in a number of references, see for example \cite{BonfiglioliLanconelliUguzzoniBook, VaropoulosBook1992} et al.
+In this paper we concentrate on a particular class of metric spaces, namely, homogeneous Carnot groups equipped with the Carnot-Carath\'{e}odory metric (by \cite[Proposition 2.2.17, Proposition 2.2.18]{BonfiglioliLanconelliUguzzoniBook}, the assumption about homogeneity is without loss of generality).
+We begin by recalling basic facts about Carnot (stratified) groups that we require in the sequel.
+For the uninitiated reader we have tried to be as comprehensive as possible in our exposition.
+Any missing details as well as further elaboration can be found in a number of references, see for example \cite{BonfiglioliLanconelliUguzzoniBook, VaropoulosBook1992}.